hibadaoud/REAL-TIME-FLIGHT-DATA-KIBANA-Visualization/README.md

     - Business Logic Layer
     - Process-Centric Layer
     - Visualization Layer

-    - Authentication System
+- **Authentication & Authorization System**:
+    - Implement JWT-based authentication, requiring a token to access specific API endpoints.

+- **Use of a Database Management System**

+- **Defined Data Structures**:
+   - Inputs and outputs for services are JSON-based, with clear schema definitions provided for external and internal data exchanges.

 - **General Design Principles:**
     - **Modular** and **Scalable** services designed for reusability and easy scaling across different environments.
     -  Services interact exclusively through **REST APIs** for standardized communication.
     - **Internal and External Integration**: Incorporates external flight data API and internal data processing and visualization components.

-- **Defined Data Structures**:
-   - Inputs and outputs for services are JSON-based, with clear schema definitions provided for external and internal data exchanges.

-- **Use of a Database Management System**

 - **Deployment**
     - Entire system is containerized using **Docker** for consistency, scalability, and portability.